Python-PyQt/PyQt6-Docs/descriptions/QtGui/QFont-c.rst

 The font matching algorithm works as follows:

 #.
 The specified font families (set by :sip:ref:`~PyQt6.QtGui.QFont.setFamilies`) are searched for.

 #.
-If not found, then if set the specified font family exists and can be used to represent the writing system in use, it will be selected.

-#.
 If not, a replacement font that supports the writing system is selected.
 The font matching algorithm will try to find the best match for all the properties set in the :sip:ref:`~PyQt6.QtGui.QFont`.
 How this is done varies from platform to platform.